 The state requires the patient to finish the state application.
-To do so the patient must log into the registry and provide a copy of their proof of residency and $75.
-The state then processes the application which takes at least 5-10 BUSINESS days.
-If the state rejects a portion of the state application, you must resubmit the fixed portion and wait another 5 business days.
+To do so the patient must log into the registry and provide a copy of their proof of residency and $77.75.
+The state then processes the application which takes at least 10-14 BUSINESS days.
+If the state rejects a portion of the state application, you must resubmit that portion and wait another 5 business days.

 What is considered an Approved Forms for Proof of Residency?

 An adult resident must provide the department with a copy of his/her VALID Florida driver license or a copy of a valid Florida identification card.

 Address Must match Address provided

 An adult seasonal resident who cannot meet the requirements of subparagraph 1. may provide the department with a copy of TWO of the following that show proof of residential address:

 a.
 A deed, mortgage, monthly mortgage statement, mortgage payment booklet or residential rental or lease agreement.

 b.
 A statement from the person with whom the seasonal resident resides stating that the seasonal resident does reside with him or her.

 c.
 A utility hookup or work order dated within 60 days before registration in the medical use registry.